A Boston fairy tale

 Stephanie LeBolt (Director) is a Boston-based director passionate about new work and movement direction.
 Recent credits: Sfanta (Wellesley College), La Llorona (Fresh Ink Theatre), Franklin (Boston Playwrights’ Theatre), Melancholy Play: A Chamber Musical (The Umbrella Center), and That Time the House Burned Down (Fresh Ink Theatre).
 She is the Studio Programs Manager at Jose Mateo Ballet Theatre, a graduate of the Insted Israel Directors’ Lab and the Arts Administration program at the University of Virginia, and a recipient of the 2017 Mayor’s Opportunity Fund.

-Ben Janey (Stage Manager) has previously worked with BPT on the Boston Theatre Marathon (multiple years), the Mill 6 Collaborative, Rough and Tumble Theater Co, Shakespeare and Company, and others.
-He is eternally grateful for his wife Nicole for making him lunches when he's tired, and their dog, Willow, for still recognizing him as part of the family.
-Their hamster, Ramona, is somewhat indifferent towards him.
-He'll take it.
+Ben Janey (Stage Manager) - This is Ben's second show with Fresh Ink and he's thrilled to be a part of such a unique and fun project.
+Previously he's worked with BPT on the Boston Theatre Marathon (multiple years), the Mill 6 Collaborative, Rough and Tumble Theater Co, Shakespeare and Company, and others.
+He is eternally grateful for his wife Nicole for making him lunches when he's tired and their dog Willow for still recognizing him as part of the family.
+No Willow, you still can't take my spot in bed.